censortracker/censortracker/README.md

 - `Ubuntu 19.10`
 - `macOS Catalina v10.15.7`

-We don't guarantee that CensorTracker will work on outdated versions of browsers, so make sure you're using the latest ones.
+We don't guarantee that Censor Tracker will work on outdated versions of browsers, so make sure you're using the latest ones.

-We've tested CensorTracker on the following versions:
+We've tested Censor Tracker on the following versions:

 - Mozilla Firefox 98 or higher
 - Google Chrome 94 or higher